Demopans/SPRING_py3/README.md

 `h5py`
 `networkx`
 `fa2`
+`flask`

-We recommend Anaconda to manage your Python libraries.
-You can download it here (be sure to get the Python 2.7 version):   https://conda.io/miniconda.html.
-Libraries can then be installed using the command `conda`.
-To do so, open Terminal (Mac) or Anaconda Prompt (Windows) and enter:
+We recommend Anaconda (specifically Miniconda) to manage your Python libraries.
+You can download it here: https://conda.io/miniconda.html.

+Create a Python 3 conda environment for SPRING viewer to run in.
+For example, to create a conda environment called `spring_viewer` with Python 3.12, you can open Terminal (Mac) or Anaconda Prompt (Windows) and enter:

+`conda create -n spring_viewer python=3.12`

+Activate your new conda environment by running:

+`conda activate spring_viewer`

+Most of the libraries SPRING needs can then be installed by running:

-`conda install numpy scipy matplotlib h5py`
+`conda install numpy scipy matplotlib h5py flask networkx`

-The remaining library can be installed using `pip`.
-Note that if you're a Windows user, you'll first need to install Microsoft Visual C++ compiler for Python (available from http://aka.ms/vcpython27).
-Enter the following into Terminal or Anaconda Prompt:

-`pip install networkx`

-Finally, `fa2` has to be installed from modified source code.
-To do so, you'll create a folder with the source code with these commands:
+The `fa2` library has to be installed from modified source code.
+To do so, you'll create a folder with the source code by running these commands:

 ```bash
 git clone https://github.com/bhargavchippada/forceatlas2